 If you want to complain about your loan:

 - see this template letter for complaints by a borrower;

-- and this template letter if you are the guarantor.
+- or this template letter if you are the guarantor.

 Background – more complaints about guarantor loans

 The 2018/19 FOS annual report shows that it received 529 complaints about guarantor loans in the last year, 150% more than the 210 received in 2017/18.

 Most of the recent complaints will be affordability complaints, where either the borrower or the guarantor is saying the lender did not properly check that the loan would be affordable.
 A loan is affordable when it can be paid out of income, without hardship, getting behind with essential bills or having to borrow more money.

 The larger number of Amigo affordability complaints seems likely to have been resulted from three factors:

 - expanding market.
 Amigo’s net loan book went up 70% in 2017/18 and a further 17% in 2018/19.